om289560/Friend-Finder/README.md

 ## Installation
 To install the application follow the instructions below:

   git clone git@github.com:om289560/Friend-Finder.git
   cd Friend-Finder
   npm install
   Running Locally
   To run the application locally and access it in your browser, first set the PORT environment variable to the value of your    choice.
 An example is shown below.

-export PORT=
+  export PORT= 3006
   After the PORT environment variable has been set, run the Node.js application with the command below.

   node server.js
-The application will now be running locally on PORT, in this case that is port .
-You can then access it locally from your browser at the URL localhost:PORT, in this case localhost:3030.
+  The application will now be running locally on PORT 3006, in this case that is port .
+You can then access it locally from   your browser at the URL localhost:PORT, in this case localhost:3006.